jaqviolet/twitch/README.md

 # Twitch Viewer

-Front end twitch viewer that shows who I follow, and information about the status of their stream
+Front end twitch viewer API project that shows who I follow, and information about the status of their stream

 Click on the streamers logo to open their stream